wisamb/HCC-Survival/README.md

 Survival data was collected on patients of liver cancer (Hepatocarcinoma, or HCC) from a University Hospital in Portugal.
 The response variable is survival at 1 year of initial diagnosis and is classified as lives = 1 and dies = 0\.
 The dataset contains several demographic, risk factors, and laboratory data of 165 patients that have been diagnosed with HCC.
 The dataset is heterogeneous with 23 quantitative predictor variables and 26 qualitative predictor variables.
 Missing values account for 10.2% of the whole dataset with only 8 patients having complete data in all fields.

 The problem to answer here is what demographic or clinical data contribute to a patient’s survival of HCC beyond 1 year.
 To solve the problem, exploratory analysis consisting of finding correlated variables, imputation of missing values, and characterizing the distribution via histograms and boxplots.
-The entire dataset is then analyzed using several models, including logistic regression, linear discriminant analysis (LDA), quadratic discriminant analysis (QDA), Gaussian finite mixture models using the `mclust` package, random forest, and support vector machines (SVM).
+The entire dataset is then analyzed using several predictive models, including logistic regression, linear discriminant analysis (LDA), quadratic discriminant analysis (QDA), Gaussian finite mixture models using the `mclust` package, random forest, and support vector machines (SVM).
 Each model was run using the validation set approach (VSA) which splits the data into 50% training set and 50% test set, leave-one-out cross validation (LOOCV), and 5-fold cross validation.
-From these results, the best performing models (determined by less than 30% test error rate) are run again on a subset of predictors which are chosen using forward and backward stepwise selection.
+From these results, the best performing models (determined by test error rate) are run again on a subset of predictors which are chosen using forward and backward stepwise selection.
 These results are also reported and the best model is chosen.

 **Notes on the analysis models:** Since this is survival data, special consideration is required for analysis; namely, that survival data is generally not normally distributed.
 By breaking the normality assumption, this dataset is not ideal for LDA and QDA; however these models are still run for comparison.
 Instead, I anticipate this dataset is ideal for either logistic regression, SVM, or non-parametric models, such as kNN.
-Which of these two models will perform better depends on the shape of the decision boundary.
-If the decision boundary is linear, then logistic regression can be used.
-If it is not, kNN would be the model of choice.
+Which of these models will perform best depends on the shape of the decision boundary.
+If the decision boundary is linear, then logistic regression or linear SVM can be used.
+If it is not, kNN or polynomial SVM would be the model of choice.
 However, since there are only 165 rows, training data is limited which is not optimal for a kNN model.
-In that case and if logistic regression cannot be used, then more data collection is required.
+In that case and if the decision boundary is not linear, then more data collection will be required.

 The HCC dataset can be found <a href = "https://archive.ics.uci.edu/ml/datasets/HCC+Survival#" target="_blank">here</a>.